Tanish0907/bulk_mail_sender/ReadMe.md

-Thanks!
-Based on your script, here's a clean and professional `README.md` you can use:

----

 # 📧 Google Sheets Email Automation

 This Python script automates the process of sending emails based on data from a Google Sheet.
 It reads user data from the sheet, checks if an email should be sent based on a "Yes" value, and sends an email using a custom `mail()` function.